 And we really do owe both of you a debt of gratitude.

-There's not been a lot of us, and we've been so far ahead of the curve, and here we are, and then in comes the lying media that wants to protect their own uh false reporting over the last year.
+And here we are, and then in comes the lying media that wants to protect their own false reporting over the last year.

-Um they're trying to protect their malfeasance, their absolute malpractice and what it is they supposedly do.
+They're trying to protect their malfeasance, their absolute malpractice and what it is they supposedly do.

 All right, thank you both.

-When we come back, Michelle Malkin will weigh in, and we have Jonathan Gillam and Geraldo Rivera is back.
+And we have Jonathan Gillum and Geraldo Rivera is back.

-We'll check in with him as well, straight ahead.
+We'll check in with him as well straight ahead.

-Less than one year has passed since I first stood at this podium in this majestic chamber to speak on behalf of the American people and to address their concerns, their hopes, and their dreams.
+Mr. Speaker, Mr. Vice President, members of Congress, First Lady of the United States, and my fellow Americans, less than one year has passed since I first stood at this podium in this majestic chamber to speak on behalf of the American people and to address their concerns, their hopes, and their dreams.

 That night, our new administration had already taken very swift action.